ryan3635/Keys-Helper/README.md

 Keys Helper is a simple app that can be used for learning keyboard and piano, or even as a reference tool for the more experienced!

-*Keys Helper is available for download on Google Play Store*
+*Keys Helper is available for download on Google Play Store - searching for MurphDev will be the easiest way to find it*

 ## Compatibility